 Identification and Inventory of ICANN’s Policy and Implementation

-ICANN’s Policy and Implementation

-This section is structured as follows:

-[It sets out the steps taken by the WRT to understand stakeholders’ impressions of compliance;]

-It reviews implementation of key contractual terms (highlighted in section [ ] above) relating to ICANN’s contracted parties, registrars and registries;

-It provides an inventory of the ICANN compliance team’s activities as reported in their web pages (ie the view available to interested stakeholders), and by the compliance team themselves.

-[it summarises stakeholder views on the effectiveness of ICANN’s compliance efforts.]
+Implementation: ICANN’s compliance effort

 Implementation

 The components of implementation

 The term implementation covers a number of aspects which are dealt with below.
 Implementation involves both contracted parties and the wider population of Internet users.
 The WHOIS Review Team considers that key elements of successful policy implementation are promoting awareness, the effective communication of policies, fostering a “culture of compliance” and effective enforcement of contractual provisions.